"God Has Been So Good to Me" – The Brooklyn Allstars

 A fan approaches Rev. Thomas Spann sporting a wide grin and extending a slightly trembling hand, hailing, “The Legend!
 The Legend!”
 Rev. Spann graciously returns the gesture, “My man!
 Good to see you,” making apparent that he appreciates his supporters as much as they appreciate him.
 Admiration for the quartet veteran is immediately perceivable by the number of fan interruptions that continue throughout our early evening interview just prior to one of the Brooklyn Allstars’ concerts.

-Since organizing the Brooklyn Allstars in 1948, Spann has worked the gospel circuit with his group’s instantaneously recognizable styling, which is directly attributed to his own bass vocals.
-Along the way, they’ve racked up a couple of gold records (“they say they were gold; I just say they were good,” Rev. Spann interjects) and toured extensively.
+Rev. Spann tells me he organized the Brooklyn Allstars in 1948.
+Since then, he has worked the gospel circuit with his group’s instantaneously recognizable styling, which is directly attributed to his own bass vocals.
+Along the way, they’ve racked up a couple of gold records (“They say they were gold; I just say they were good,” Rev. Spann interjects) and toured extensively.
 Now, at 88 years old, Rev. Spann is assisted by a cane and sits onstage with mic in hand during some of the group’s mild numbers such as “No Cross, No Crown.”
 But you can rest assured that his voice still booms and when the Spirit moves him on tunes like “Stood on the Banks of Jordan,” he springs from his chair to join in with group member Sonny McClary, with whom he now shares lead tasks.
 Theirs is a sound that stands apart in traditional quartet music.

 I guess that’s what I say the longevity or success of the group is attributed to—the signature sound that I didn’t realize I had for a lot of years until I got a chance to compare it to a lot of other artists; then I realized it was so different that I decided to change it one time,” reflects Spann.
 He admits that the group almost lost its following when he tried to alter it.